rkuris/n2klib/README.md

    in a message.
  - Minimal (perhaps zero) memory alloctions at runtime.
    Everything should be static if possible.
-That said, I'm sticking with <vector> for callbacks for the initial release.
+That said, I'm sticking with &lt;vector> for callbacks for the initial release.
 It would be nice to give a static CallbackList to a receiver.
  - Few dependencies.
 It needs to compile on arduino, which means most of the C++ standard library is off-limits.
-   Currently uses <functional> and <vector>, both seems to have good implementations on arduino.
+   Currently uses &lt;functional> and &lt;vector>, both seems to have good implementations on arduino.
  - Message class generation uses the full library, so if you need to change the list of built classes, you'll need to run this on a linux box.
+ - Single include.
+This is harder with multiple platforms, although as a library it's very nice to just include and be done with dependencies.

 # General Usage